kThisIsCvpv/bexternalplugins/README.md

 ## UncleLite+ Theatre of Blood

-**Disclaimer:** This plugin was made for jokes to edit the default vanilla text on the client side.
+**Disclaimer:** This plugin was made for jokes.
+It only edits the default vanilla text on the client side.

 Ever wanted your own Speedrun Record but just aren't good enough?
 Or maybe you can't find the right team...?
 Don't worry, UncleLite+ has got your back!
 Here, we make it easy.

 **Repository:** https://github.com/kThisIsCvpv/bexternalplugins/tree/master/unclelitetob

 **Download:** https://github.com/kThisIsCvpv/bexternalplugins/releases/download/1.0.7/unclelitetob.jar

 # Plugin Installation